Spark New Zealand Mobile: 5G network

-In August 2021, Spark announced they will invest an additional $35 million to accelerate its 5G rollout - and aims to expand 5G coverage to 50% of the population by the end of 2022, and 90% of the population by the end of 2023.
+In August 2021, Spark announced they will invest an additional $35 million to accelerate its 5G rollout – and aims to expand 5G coverage to 50% of the population by the end of 2022, and 90% of the population by the end of 2023.
 The accelerated rollout will introduce 5G to an additional 15 locations across New Zealand by the end of 22; including expanding and upgrading existing 5G cellular sites.
 The 5G upgrade plan will allow Spark to meet the growing demand for data, which grows by approximately 40% per year.
 5G will also be utilised by Skinny (Spark's Virtual Operator) for Wireless Broadband; including subsidised Skinny Jump for low-income households; to deliver more capacity to more customers.
 As the 5G network is expanded and upgraded; 4G will also receive upgrades with an additional range of RCG towers to be deployed.
 As well as utilising the current N78 5G standard for urban areas; Spark plans to enable access to the 600MHZ band to allow further coverage.
 Spark's 5G rollout is dependant if the Radio Spectrum Management authorises their required frequencies.

-Spark's 5G compatibility is limited to approved devices only; which also require VoLTE.
+Spark's 5G compatibility is limited to approved devices only, which also require VoLTE.
 Imported/incompatible devices are unlikely to connect to Spark 5G.
 Spark 5G Devices.
-This is not seen with Vodafone; where 5G automatically provisions on almost any 5G-enabled device; whereas Spark only provisions on their selected devices.
+This is not seen with One NZ, where 5G automatically provisions on almost any 5G-enabled device, whereas Spark only provisions on their selected devices.